BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • Average assets under management of at least Rs.
 10,000 crores over the immediately preceding three years.

-• No regulatory action initiated or taken against the sponsor or AMC under sections 11, 11B, and/or 24 of the SEBI Act, 1992 during the last three years.
+• No regulatory action must have been initiated or taken against the sponsor or AMC under sections 11, 11B, and/or 24 of the SEBI Act, 1992 during the last three years.

 Route 2 – Alternate route: